k2view-academy/K2View-Academy/articles/39_fabric_catalog/05_catalog_app.md

 ### Overview

-The Catalog is accessible from the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md) by selecting the **Catalog** application from the context menu.
-Upon opening, the application displays the data from *neo4j* Graph DB and it allows navigating from one level to another through a data model’s graph, expanding and/or collapsing various nodes, searching for nodes, viewing their properties, and more.
+The Catalog application is accessible from the [K2View Web Framework](/articles/30_web_framework/01_web_framework_overview.md) by selecting the **Catalog** from the menu.
+Upon opening, the application displays the data retrieved from *neo4j* Graph DB and it allows navigating from one level to another through a data model’s graph, expanding and/or collapsing various nodes, searching for nodes, viewing their properties, and more.

 This article includes the following sub-sections: